Welcome to my Christmas Home Tour! Decorating for Christmas is one of my favorite things to do!

-A couple years ago, on a trip to Cracker Barrel, we saw a flocked tree with candy cane decorations and fell in love!
+Let’s start the Christmas Home Tour with the living room!
+A couple of years ago, on a trip to Cracker Barrel, we saw a flocked tree with candy cane decorations and fell in love!

 We had always used a green Christmas tree, so it was a little scary at the time to change it for a snowy one, but now I see these flocked trees are all the rage so I’m glad we took a chance!

 We got a lot of the decorations from Cracker Barrel that same day, and we also got many from Hobby Lobby.
 Every year we re-flock the tree.
 That’s a job I leave to Ryan of course!
 It’s a little messy but much needed!
 And every year we add a few more decorations.
 This year, though, I can finally say the tree is done, and full!